 Andrew Ellis (3 wickets in 4 innings), with his pacer prowess, has been second in command and will look to topple the Aces’ top-order alongside McConchie and Coburn.

-Auckland Aces vs Canterbury Kings Predicted XI:
+Auckland Aces vs Canterbury Kings Predicted line up:

 Craig Cachopa, Mitchell McClenaghan, Ben Lister, William Somerville, Ronnie Hira, Sean Solia, Corey Anderson, Mark Chapman, Glenn Phillips (wk), Colin Munro, Martin Guptill